FRACTIONAL CFO OR CONTROLLER: WHEN IS IT THE RIGHT WAY TO GO?

 - Consultancies: These firms specialize in fractional services and typically have a bench to draw from.
 This option may offer a broader range of resources and expertise, and the consultancy can usually assign different personnel in the event of turnover or for specific expertise needs.

-The first step in selecting a fractional CFO is to list your perceived needs.
+The first step in selecting a fractional CFO or controller is to list your perceived needs.
 Be open to suggestions from experienced candidates, who may “see” issues that are not readily apparent from up close.

 Morrison has filled a variety of fractional CFO, controller, and other roles since our founding in 2002.
-These have included many of the situations described above, including filling vacancies on an interim basis, ongoing part-time CFO-level assistance, providing expertise for specific projects, helping create new positions, and more.
+These have included many of the situations described above, including filling vacancies on an interim basis, ongoing part-time CFO and controller level assistance, providing expertise for specific projects, helping create new positions, and more.
 For examples, see our Client Success Stories page for Business & Accounting Client Success Stories, including MBG Marketing (“The Blueberry People”), Sierra Gold Nurseries, Taylor Brothers Farms, Green Spring Farms, Crystal Creamery, and others.
 See also these cover articles in our quarterly newsletter featuring Associated General Contractors of California, Ventura Pacific Company, Pro Pacific Fresh, and P31 Enterprises.

 About the Author